MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/animation.md

 People with vestibular disorders can be made ill by sweeping animations on screen.

-It is important to change or disable animations when device reduce motion settings are activated.
+It is important to change or disable animations when the device's reduce motion settings are activated.

 This can be accomplished via CSS media query.